 When paying a visit to this lovely ruin, be sure to pay attention to the elegant carvings atop the papyrus columns; the two Hathor columns, and the rather fascinating structure of the roof.
 Because timber is simply not able to endure in the harsh Nubian climate for extended periods of time, the Kiosk of Kertassi had a ceiling which was made of sandstone slabs, and one still remains in place at the top of the four inner columns.

 There is much to see at New Kalabsha, and if you are lucky enough to visit this interesting region near Aswan, you really should make an effort to visit to the Kiosk of Kertassi.

 Sailing the waters of Lake Nasser makes for an unforgettable experience, but it’s worth remembering that not all Egypt travel packages include a trip to sites like Kiosk of Kertassi.
 If dissappointment is something you want to avoid, please be sure to visit Egypt with us.

-Not only do we offer the most comprehensive variety of Egypt tours, but we also offer custom Egypt tours which can be tailored specially to your needs and requirements.
+Not only do we offer the most comprehensive variety of luxury Lake Nasser cruises, but we also offer a wide range of other custom Egypt tours which can be tailored specially to your needs and requirements.